vatsalkeshav/instructions-wasmedge-runwasi/BLOG/README.md

     (import "wasi_ephemeral_nn" "get_output" (func $_ZN16wasmedge_wasi_nn9generated17wasi_ephemeral_nn10get_output17h743c55da8d36c815E (type 12)))
     (import "wasi_ephemeral_nn" "fini_single" (func $_ZN16wasmedge_wasi_nn9generated17wasi_ephemeral_nn11fini_single17h19c691fd62e58ca8E (type 7)))
     ```
-Still having no clue (no right clue atleast), I asked Vincent and learned that that nothing beats experience -
+Still having no clue (no right clue atleast), I asked Vincent and learned that that _nothing beats experience_ -
 ```sh
 "My guess is that plugin dynamic lib might not have been detected during the execution lifecycle of runwasi when launched via k3s."

 - Vincent Lin
 ```

-A little more brainstorming and hit and trial - and so the mounting of all the dependencies of `/.wasmedge/plugin/libwasmedgePluginWasiNN.so` (as listed by `ldd`) to the container was done
+A little more brainstorming here and a little hit and trial there - and so the mounting of all the dependencies of `/.wasmedge/plugin/libwasmedgePluginWasiNN.so` (as listed by `ldd`) to the container was done
 ```yaml
 apiVersion: apps/v1
 kind: Deployment